mas-cli/mas/README.md

 </summary>

 > ⛔ The `signin` command is not supported on macOS 10.13 (High Sierra) or newer.
 On those macOS versions, sign in via
-> the Mac App Store instead (see the [known issue](#-broken-apple-private-frameworks)).
+> the App Store instead (see the [known issue](#-broken-apple-private-frameworks)).

-On macOS 10.12 (Sierra) or older, `mas signin <apple-id>` signs in to the specified Apple Account in the Mac App Store.
+On macOS 10.12 (Sierra) or older, `mas signin <apple-id>` signs in to the specified Apple Account in the App Store.

 ```console
 $ mas signin mas@example.com
 Password:
 ```

-Providing the `--dialog` flag signs in using a graphical dialog provided by Mac App Store.
+Providing the `--dialog` flag signs in using a graphical dialog provided by App Store.

 ```shell
 mas signin --dialog mas@example.com